-The Cincinnati dangerous drugs lawyers of O’Connor, Acciani & Levy are currently investigating claims of serious bleeding events and death involving the prescription blood thinner Pradaxa.
+The dangerous drugs attorneys of O’Connor, Acciani & Levy are currently investigating claims of serious bleeding events and death involving the prescription blood thinner Pradaxa.

 Have you or someone that you love, suffered an injury or serious side effect after taking Pradaxa?

-Contact the law offices of O’Connor, Acciani and Levy today for a free consultation to determine if you may be entilted to file a Pradaxa lawsuit seeking compensation for medical expenses, lost wages and other damages.
+Contact a Cincinnati Pradaxa lawyer with O’Connor, Acciani and Levy today for a free consultation to determine if you may be entitled to file a lawsuit seeking compensation for medical expenses, lost wages and other damages.

 WHAT IS PRADAXA?

 Pradaxa is a prescription blood thinner manufactured by the drug company Boehringer Ingelheim Pharmaceuticals.
 Pradaxa was approved by the FDA in October 2010.